 Template Description Receiving DMX Receiving DMX on all ports.
 DMX properties in the Settings page have to be configured accordingly.
 Receiving Art-Net Receiving DMX on all universes.
 Art-Net properties in the Settings page have to be configured accordingly.
 Receiving sACN Receiving sACN on all universes. sACN properties in the Settings page have to be configured accordingly.
-DMX ->Playbacks DMX port A (channel 1-6) will control the intensity of all six playbacks.
-When a channel is $>0\%$ it will activate the playback, when set $0\%$ it the playback will be released.
-OSC ->Playbacks A selection of OSC Commands will control Go+, Go-, Release, Intensity and Rate for all six playbacks.
-UDP ->Playbacks A selection of UDP Commands will control Go+, Go- and Release for all six playbacks.
-Art-Net ->Playbacks Art-Net input universe A will control the intensity of all six playbacks.
-When a channel $>0\%$ it will activate the playback, when set $0\%$ it the playback will be released.
-Kiosc ->Playbacks Creates a Kiosc layout with buttons and sliders to operate the six playbacks.
+Art-Net ->Playbacks Art-Net universe A (channel 1-16) will control the intensity of all sixteen playbacks.
+When a channel is $>0\%$ it will activate the playback, when set 0% it the playback will be released. sACN ->Playbacks sACN universe A (channel 1-16) will control the intensity of all sixteen playbacks.
+When a channel is $>0\%$ it will activate the playback, when set 0% it the playback will be released.
+Kiosc ->Playbacks A simple Kiosc layout is generated in order to control all 16 playbacks.
+Connect Kiosc to the CueCore3 using the Remote mode.
 DMX ->MIDI Translates 8 channels from DMX port A into outgoing MIDI ControlChange messages in MIDI channel 1.
 DMX port A should be configured as an input in the Settings page.
-Digital GPI ->4 Playbacks The GPI ports will control the Playstate of playbacks 1-4
+Digital GPI ->4 Playbacks The GPI ports will control the Playstate of playbacks 1-4.
+Make sure the GPI ports are configures as Digital .